 If you are an active member when applying for inactive or retired membership status, or are resigning your membership, you may be entitled to receive a pro-rated refund of your active membership fee.
-Please review the schedule of fees.
+Please review the Membership Refund Policy.

 If you wish to remain a member of the Law Society of Alberta but do not want to practise law, you may apply to become an inactive member.

 You can apply for inactive membership status by submitting:

 - An Election to Become an Inactive Member Form (Form 2-20)

 - Inactive membership fee (fee schedule) payable to the Law Society of Alberta (making a payment)